Division of Property and Equalization: How it’s

 The valuation date will be based on the earliest of five dates:

-1. The date the spouses separate with no reasonable prospect of resuming cohabitation
+1. The date when the spouses separate with no reasonable prospect of resuming cohabitation

 2. The date of a divorce order